Rabid (2019 film)

-Rabid is a 2019 Canadian body horror film directed and co-written by Jen and Sylvia Soska and starring Laura Vandervoort, Ben Hollingsworth, and CM Punk.
-It is a remake of the 1977 film of the same name directed by David Cronenberg.
+Rabid is a 2019 Canadian body horror film co-written and directed by Jen and Sylvia Soska and starring Laura Vandervoort, Benjamin Hollingsworth, Phil Brooks, and Stephen McHattie.
+It is a remake of the 1977 film directed by David Cronenberg.

-Rabid premiered at the London FrightFest Film Festival on August 26, 2019.
+The film premiered at the London FrightFest Film Festival on August 26, 2019.
+It was released theatrically in Canada on January 31, 2020, by A71 Entertainment.

 Plot

 After a young fashion designer, Rose, suffers a disfiguring accident, she undergoes an experimental stem cell skin and tissue graft treatment performed by Dr. William Burroughs.

 Rose ends up attacking several people, as a parasite emerges from her face leading to a form of rabies where minutes to hours later her victims transform.
 Meanwhile, the fashion designer Gunter decides Chelsea, Rose's best friend and a fashion model, will launch Rose's first exhibition.
 Brad, a fashion photographer who formerly dated Rose, reenters her life.

 After the epidemic spreads and Chelsea kills Gunter and is shot by police, Brad and Rose go to Dr. Burroughs to check on anomalies in her skin graft.
-Once there Burroughs traps both in a room and he reveals he told Brad about her parasite, and Burroughs' wife - who was his first subject - is revealed to be supplying the supposed stem cell tissue.
+Once there Burroughs traps both in a room and he reveals he told Brad about her parasite, and Burroughs' wife—who was his first subject—is revealed to be supplying the supposed stem cell tissue.
 She had cancer years before and ultimately died leaving a mindless immobile shell of tissue behind.

 Brad is attacked by Burroughs' wife and the parasite inside Rose, which Burroughs believes will unlock immortality in humans.
 Rose uses Brad's knife to cut her parasite proboscis off and both her and Brad appear to die, but when Rose recovers Burroughs announces plans to keep Rose captive for research having cured the rabies pandemic.

 Production

 In February 2016, Jen and Sylvia Soska were hired to direct a remake of David Cronenberg's 1977 horror film Rabid, with producers Michael Walker, Paul LaLonde and John Vidette.
 The film had entered pre-production by February 2018, during which time the Soskas described the project as a continuation of the "thoughts and conversation" from the original and "modernized through a female perspective".
 In May 2018, Laura Vandervoort was cast as the film's protagonist, Rose.

+The film was produced by Back 40 Pictures in conjunction with Telefilm Canada and Ontario Media Development Corporation, and was financed by The Royal Bank of Canada, Media Finance Capital.

 Principal photography began in July 2018 in Toronto.

-The film was produced by Back 40 Pictures in conjunction with Telefilm Canada and Ontario Media Development Corporation, and was financed by The Royal Bank of Canada, Media Finance Capital.
-Distribution rights were acquired by A71 Entertainment in Canada, Shout!
-Studios in the United States, 101 Films in the United Kingdom, and Madman Entertainment in Australia and New Zealand.